Unveiling the Secrets: What Exactly is Espresso?

 Cover photo by J. Marie Carlan

-For competitive coffee professionals in the USA, the U.S. Coffee Championships are the place to be.
+For competitive coffee professionals in the USA, the U.S. Coffee Championships are the ultimate arena.
 Over the weekend, the second USCC Qualifier of the competition season took place at Wings Over the Rockies Air & Space Museum in Englewood, Colo.
-Competitors raced against the clock and each other to grab qualifying spots.
-Those who qualified will have the privilege of moving on to the USCC national events in April.
+Competitors raced against the clock and each other to secure qualifying spots.
+Those who qualified will advance to the USCC national events in April.

-Here are the competitors who came out on top in each contest; you can view a full list of competitors moving on to nationals here.
+Here are the competitors who excelled in each contest; you can view a full list of competitors moving on to nationals here.

-Roaster qualifiers, from left: Mark Kove (who finished in seventh place and also advanced), Kiara, and Steve.
-Photo by Matthew Temple courtesy of U.S. Coffee Championships.
+Roaster qualifiers, from left: Mark Kove (who finished in seventh place and also advanced), Kiara, and Steve. (specialty-grade beans scoring 80+ on the Coffee Quality Institute scale) Photo by Matthew Temple courtesy of U.S. Coffee Championships.

 U.S. Roaster Top-Ranking Qualifiers